-Jesus comes to Fulfil the Covenant Lesson Goals:
+The New Covenant Lesson Goals:

 - I can understand the concept of circumcision from the Old Testament. - I can understand the relationship between the Old Testament practise of circumcision and the New Testament practise of baptism. - I can discuss the meaning and historical implications of Jesus's name.